ome/bioformats/components/specification/Samples/OmeFiles/ReadMe.txt

 Other files:
-The files called one-of-everthing*.xml are not real data and are only a test for an XML parser.
-The contain one of every element and attribute but the data values are random.
+The files called one-of-everything*.xml are not real data and are only a test for an XML parser.
+They contain one of every possible element and attribute, but have simple random data values.